CFandR-github/PHP-binary-bugs/GMP_type_conf_unserialize/GMP_type_conf_advisory.md

 \#define Z\_OBJVAL(zval) (zval).value.obj

 Z\_OBJ\_HANDLE\_P(zval\_p) returns zval\_p.value.obj.handle it is an object handle taken from GMP zval structure.
 Z\_OBJ\_P macro takes a object handle number, and returns property hashtable of object with the given handle number. zend\_hash\_copy copies props of GMP object into this hashtable.
 Handle number is fully controlled from exploit.
-Using this bug an attacker can rewrite props of any object in PHP script.
+Using this bug an attacker can rewrite props of any object in PHP script.\
 GMP handle is overwritten with 0x1.
-In the POC script, *stdClass* <span style="font-style: normal">object created before unserialize call has handle = 0x1.
-Properties of this object are overwritten, see it in GDB.</span>
+In the POC script, *stdClass* object created before unserialize call has handle = 0x1.
+Properties of this object are overwritten, see it in GDB.

 ![](./images/gmp_type_conf_html_ba791a6b19815137.png)